 Melaka Straits Mosque

 For the best sunset views, make sure to add the Melaka Straits Mosque to your Singapore and Malaysia trip itinerary.
-I recommend taking a Grab there for about RM 12 (US$ 2.75) since the Mosque is found about 10 minutes outside the town center.
+I recommend taking a Grab there since the Mosque is found about 10 minutes outside the town center.

 Other things to do in Melaka:

-Jonker Street: If you’re visiting Melaka during a weekend, make sure to explore Jonker Street Night Market to taste some of the best street food!
+Jonker Street: If you’re visiting Melaka during the weekend, make sure to explore Jonker Street Night Market to taste some of the best street food!

 Maritime and Naval Museum: For RM 20 (US$ 4.60), pay a visit to the Maritime and Naval Museum.
 The museum is a replica of a Portuguese ship that sunk along the Strait of Melaka and has several exhibits showcasing the history of Melaka.